About Child Custody and Parental Responsibilities

 A history of domestic violence or child abuse carries additional and special considerations for the court when it comes to decision-making authority.
 If there is a history of domestic violence or child abuse in your case, you should discuss the matter with your attorney.

-Disputes regarding the allocation of parental responsibility and visitation can be difficult to resolve and courts have significant discretion in making determinations about it.
-For this reason, it is extremely important for parents who are involved in a divorce in which custody is contested to retain an experienced child custody lawyer as soon as possible.
+Disputes regarding the allocation of parental responsibility and visitation can be difficult to resolve and are often the most emotional legal issues families face.
+For this reason, it is extremely important for parents who are involved in a child custody dispute to retain an experienced custody lawyer as soon as possible.

 For a free consultation with a Colorado Springs family law attorney, call us at (719) 227-7779 or complete our contact form.